twplatformlabs/circleci-remote-docker/README.md

 twdps/circleci-remote-docker:<YYYY.MM>
 ```

 `<YYYY.MM>` - Release version of the image, referred to by the 4 digit year, dot, and a 2 digit month.
 For example `2020.05` would be the monthly tag from May 2020.
 This is the recommended version for use in an executor Dockerfile.
 Where interim patches are required you may see `2021.08.1` or addtional numbered versions.

 `stable` - generic tag that always points to the latest, monthly release image.
 For projects that want a decent level of stability while recieving all software updates and recommended security patches.
 Security patches can sometimes include pre-release or release candidate versions of packages.

 `edge` - is the latest development of the Base image.
 Built from the `HEAD` of the `main` branch.
 Intended to be used as a testing version of the image with the most recent changes however not guaranteed to be all that stable.

+Also please note, stable in this case does not always imply general release for underlying components.
+For example, `sid` is used for the debain image in order to pick up the latest, patch versions on package to eliminate any median or critical CVE issues.

 ### Publishing Official Images (for Maintainers only)